Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 The IEEE spec defines 5 rounding modes that compliant hardware should support:

-- `RD` round downwards towards $-\intfy$: the result is the largest representable floating point less than or equal to the exact results
+- `RD` round downwards towards \(-\infty\): the result is the largest representable floating point less than or equal to the exact results
-- `RU` round towards $+\intfy$: the result is the smallest representable floating point greater or equal to the exact results
+- `RU` round towards \(+\infty\): the result is the smallest representable floating point greater or equal to the exact results
 - `RZ` round towards \(0\) in all cases
 - `RN_even/RN_away`  round to nearest: the result is the nearest possible value, with a tie breaking rule if the number is exactly halfway between the two:
   - `even` chooses the number where the least significant bit of the significant ( mantissa) is 0.
   - `away` chooses the next consecutive floating point number

-![][image4]
+{{< figure
+	src="rounding.png"

-*source : Chapter 2 of Handbook of Floating-Point Arithmetic*
+	caption="credit : Chapter 2 of Handbook of Floating-Point Arithmetic, Second Edition" alt="Credit : Chapter 2 of Handbook of Floating-Point Arithmetic, Second Edition"
+>}}

 Let us get back to our example,  `15359` isn’t a representable number with a `float16_t`, and the closest two numbers are `15352` and `15360`.